tech-drew/level-up/README.md

 ## Compatibility & Disclaimer

-For important system requirements, compatibility notes, and disclaimers, please see the [Compatibility and Disclaimer guide](Documentation/Compatibility-and-Disclaimer.md).
+For important system requirements, compatibility notes, and disclaimers, please see the [Compatibility and Disclaimer](Documentation/Compatibility-and-Disclaimer.md).

 ---